erkaii/use-maude/system_property_checking_examples/README.md

 ```

 ## Symbolic Model Checking Using Narrowing
+An example of Lamport's Bakery protocol is implemented as a maude module.
 Launch maude with the module loaded

 ```
 maude Lamport_Bakery.maude